antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 Promotion of generation 1 objects to generation 2 has been updated to use memory more efficiently.
 The GC attempts to use free space in a given generation before allocating a new memory segment.
 A new algorithm has been adopted that uses a free space region to allocate an object that more closely matches the object size.

 The Garbage Collector has a new mode that avoids garbage collection while certain memory-related conditions are met.
 This new mode is important for low-latency workloads that cannot afford interuptions.
-It enables you to [specify a certain amount of memory that must be available](https://msdn.microsoft.com/library/system.gc.trystartnogcregion.aspx) before entering a _No GC Region_.
+It enables you to [specify that a certain amount of memory must be available](https://msdn.microsoft.com/library/system.gc.trystartnogcregion.aspx) before entering a _No GC Region_.
 While in the region the GC will not collect, which means that it will not interupt your workload during that time.
-It will start collecting if a collection is explicitly requested (e.g. [GC.Collect](https://msdn.microsoft.com/library/system.gc.collect.aspx)) or if the initially specified memory size is exhausted.
+The GC will start collecting if a collection is explicitly requested (e.g. [GC.Collect](https://msdn.microsoft.com/library/system.gc.collect.aspx)) or if the initially specified memory size is exhausted.

 The new mode exposes multiple points of configuration, including allowing you to specify the memory available for the small and large object heaps separately, for use within the No GC region.